ArctosDB/documentation-wiki/_documentation/parts.markdown

 Tissues are not necessarily biological productions of the cataloged item.
 For example, parasites may be cataloged as parts and flagged as tissues.

-Parts flagged as Tissues are not necessarily suitable for every usage, and may include products such as venom.
+Parts flagged as tissues are not necessarily suitable for every usage, and may include products such as venom.

 ## Disposition